fleschutz/PowerShell/Docs/display-time.md

 ## display-time.ps1 - Displays the current time

-Displays the current time (for 10 seconds by default)
+This PowerShell script displays the current time (for 10 seconds by default)

 ## Parameters
 ```powershell